The Patriot Post® · The Patriot's Primer on American Liberty (Full Copyright Text)

-In 1960, John F. Kennedy, perhaps the most notable Democrat of the second half of the 20th century, sounded more like future president Ronald Reagan on tax reduction, than his party’s current statist leadership.
+In 1960, John F. Kennedy, perhaps the most notable Democrat of the second half of the twentieth century, sounded more like future president Ronald Reagan on tax reduction than his party’s current statist leadership.

 Arguing for tax cuts in 1963, Kennedy proclaimed, “It is increasingly clear that no matter what party is in power … an economy hampered by restrictive tax rates will never produce enough revenues to balance our budget just as it will never produce enough jobs or enough profits.”

 On the relationship between taxes, income, and revenue, JFK noted: “It is a paradoxical truth that tax rates are too high today and tax revenues are too low and the soundest way to raise the revenues in the long run is to cut the rates now. … A tax cut means higher family income and higher business profits and a balanced federal budget. … As the national income grows, the federal government will ultimately end up with more revenues. … A rising tide lifts all boats.”

 The incremental enablement of the federal government’s power to tax and spend, and the resulting centralization of government authority and control, has fueled the abject violation of our Constitution’s Tenth Amendment assurance: “The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people.”
 The resulting corruption of Rule of Law and the unchecked growth of the federal government constitute a perilous assault on Liberty.

 The Rise of Statism and the Welfare State